 Romantic partners, friends, colleagues, family and those who may think they know you from your public and digital interactions, are seldom ready for the vulnerable you.
 They may encourage it, crave it or even demand it of you, but they are seldom ready.
 They are not ready for the frank you.
 Not ready for the questioning you.
 No ready for the honest you.
 Never ready for the emotional you, at your weakest and owning up to all of it in weepy staccato, with no immediate solution.

 “They may encourage it, crave it or even demand it of you, but they are seldom ready for it.”

-They bluster on, on an illusionary high, crafting an alternate universe in which you gallantly wear that superhero cape that once weighed you down.
-You get drafted into a loop, where over and again you show them that you are content with being a different person and they consistently call in the Marvel character, one that has a plan, one that has an answer for it all, one whose spirit doesn’t break and whose mind is never weary.
-When their order comes dressed in different clothes, their outrage is renewed.
+They bluster on, deluded, crafting an alternate universe in which you gallantly wear that superhero cape that once weighed you down.
+You get drafted into a loop, where over and again you show them that your contentment with being a different person and they consistently call in the Marvel character.
+You must always have a plan, an answer for it all.
+Your spirit dare not break , your mind must never be weary, lest they are outraged anew.